mlopscommunity/community-survey/README.md

 # Want to help?

 Interesting in helping out?
 Below are some areas we have identified, but we encourage pull requests on this repo if you have another idea.
-If you want to discuss, reach out to [Eric Peter (eric@ericpeter.me)](mailto:eric@ericpeter.me).
+If you want to discuss, reach out to [Eric Peter (eric@ericpeter.me)](mailto:eric@ericpeter.me) or on [MLOps Slack](https://go.mlops.community/slack) at @Eric Peter.
 ## Minutes of effort
 - Share the survey link to your network (once published)
 - Submit a PR to add something that is missing or correct an error